-- At a system level, elementary enrolment is projected to stabilize after declines related to the pandemic. - There areas within Ward 8 and Ward 9 where elementary enrolment growth is projected and where new schools may be required. - There are also areas of enrolment decline where future Pupil Accommodation Reviews have been identified. - At a system level, secondary enrolment is projected to remain stable. - Future secondary Pupil Accommodation Reviews will include Ward 8 and Ward 9 schools. - Residential development and intensification is primarily focused in the Urban Growth Centres, the 'Avenues' and major redevelopment initiatives within the two Wards. - The TDSB updates the Long-Term Program and Accommodation Plan every year, which identifies a number of studies to address issues, gaps and needs, including growth.
-Many studies have been identified for Ward 8 and 9. - Capital projects including potential new schools and additions to existing schools are required and will continue to be pursued through the Capital Priority process.
+- At a system level, elementary enrolment is projected to stabilize. - There are areas within Ward 8 where elementary enrolment growth is projected and where new schools may be required. - There are also areas of enrolment decline where future Pupil Accommodation Reviews have been identified. - At a system level, secondary enrolment is projected to remain stable. - Future secondary Pupil Accommodation Reviews will include Ward 8 schools. - Residential development and intensification is primarily focused in the Urban Growth Centres, the 'Avenues' and major redevelopment initiatives within the Ward. - The TDSB updates the Long-Term Program and Accommodation Plan every year, which identifies a number of studies to address issues, gaps and needs, including growth.
+Many studies have been identified for Ward 8. - Capital projects including potential new schools and additions to existing schools are required and will continue to be pursued through the Capital Priority process.